alpha-mouse/ti4calc/README.md

 Although you can change calculator logic and manually test it in the browser it would be more reliable to verify changes with automatic unit tests.
 For that you'll need

-1. [node.js](https://nodejs.org/en/).
-I used version 4.4.7.
-I suppose that any 4.X.X version should be fine.
+1. [node.js](https://nodejs.org/).
+I used version 6.11.0.
+I suppose newer versions should be fine as well.
 2. After installing node, run the following command from the command line
    `npm install nodeunit -g`
-   That will install [nodeunit](https://github.com/caolan/nodeunit), module for unit testing.
+   That will install [nodeunit](https://github.com/caolan/nodeunit), a module for unit testing.

 Now you can go to the project folder (one where _calculator.js_ is located) in the console and execute `nodeunit test`.
 If all is fine that will run unit tests and report errors if any.
-At the moment of writing there are 59 tests and they live in _test/test-calculator.js_.
+Tests themselves are located in _test/test-calculator.js_.
 Most of the tests compare calculated probabilities with averaged results of tens of thousands simulated battle runs.
+Individual tests could be run as `nodeunit -t TEST_NAME`.

 ### Debugging ###
 There two good ways do debug the code.